 Festival Gardens Site

-The former International Festival Gardens site which opened in 1984 and closed in 1996 is situated in South Liverpool on the bank of the river, some 3 miles from the city centre.
-It offers an opportunity of national significance.
+The former International Festival Gardens site, which opened in 1984 and closed in 1996, is situated in South Liverpool on the bank of the river, 3 miles from the city centre.

-The site comprises the publicly owned accessible gardens known as Festival Gardens (approx 25 acres), the Southern Grasslands (approx 47 acres) and the development zone (28 acres) which benefits from a planning consent for 1,308 apartments and 66 town houses which has until 2022 to expire.
+The site comprises the publicly owned accessible gardens known as Festival Gardens (approx 25 acres), the Southern Grasslands (approx 47 acres) and the development zone (28 acres) which benefits from a planning consent for 1,308 apartments and 66 town houses (expires in 2022).

-Liverpool City Council is working with developers ION and Midia, who have formed a joint venture company, to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.
+Liverpool City Council, which bought the land in 2015, is working with developers IGF Developments Ltd to develop a detailed masterplan for the development zone including residential, remediation, funding, public consultation and planning / highways strategies.

 Site area40 hectares / 100 acres

 Value£150 million to £400 million